google/WebFundamentals/src/content/en/ilt/pwa/lab-auditing-with-lighthouse.md

-<strong>Note: </strong> The UI for Lighthouse is still being updated, so your report may not look exactly like this one.
+Note: The UI for Lighthouse is still being updated, so your report may not look exactly like this one.